 What’s wrong with shell scheme displays?

-Shell clad systems have big limitations for both exhibitors and organisers.
+Shell scheme systems have big limitations for both exhibitors and organisers.
 There’s no telling what exhibitors will bring, which could negatively affect the image an organiser is trying to portray for their conference or exhibition.
 Some exhibitors just turn up with one banner and two chairs.
 From an exhibitor perspective, we know that making sure that visitors have a good experience is really important.

 A shell scheme stand does not provide a great platform for open networking as they are very small and enclosed.
 Also, exhibitors have to lug their own banners and pop-ups to the show and assemble them– although they are portable, not all are lightweight if you have to manoeuvre around the underground with large displays, leaving you feeling tired before the exhibition has even begun.